2017 was a rough year for me. At 32 years old, the life I’d drifted into started to fall apart over a 3 month period:

 I’d taken a client to a talk with Dr Demartini in London in 2016 and saw how it helped him.

-I remember getting an email about the September 2017 Breakthrough Experience date and something inside me told me this was what I needed.
+I remember getting an email about the September 2017 Breakthrough Experience event date and something inside me told me this was what I needed.

 And wow, I was not disappointed!